xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 In such situations, it is clear that some point is missing, which just adds a degree of freedom to the system behavior.

-The point was that those explanations did not mention the Memory Management Unit.
+The point was that those explanations did not mention the Memory Management Unit (MMU).
 Coincidentally, MMU is the thing that delivers the Virtual Memory capability.

 Smaller processors don't have MMUs.